 In investing, as in life, it is possible to have too much of a good thing.
-In a portfolio, you may have found that an inheritance, an equity compensation, or just a great run in an investment has led you to concentrate more of your assets in a single investment then you may want.
+In a portfolio, for instance, an inheritance, equity compensation, or just a great run in an investment could lead to more assets in a single investment than planned.

-“History is littered with examples of high-quality companies that ended up in serious trouble—remember the bankruptcy of Lehman Brothers and WorldCom,” says Joe Steeves, senior vice president, Wealth Advisor Solutions.
-“The point is that a company that may look great today could get in trouble down the road, and you don’t know which one it will be, so you need to think carefully about how you manage concentration in your portfolio.”
+“History is littered with examples of high-quality companies that ended up in serious trouble—remember the bankruptcies of Lehman Brothers and WorldCom,” says Joe Steeves, senior vice president, Wealth Advisor Solutions.
+“The point is that a company that may look great today could get in trouble down the road, and no one knows which one it will be, so it is important to think carefully about how to manage concentration in a portfolio.”

 Fortunately, there are many strategies to do just that.
-The options range from selling some of your stock and diversifying to more complex strategies.
+The options range from selling some stock and diversifying to more complex strategies.

 The downside of concentration